 Boston College Linebacker Joe Marinaro Earns Full Scholarship, The Rundown: September 11, 2024

+Boston College Women's Soccer Preps for No. 13 Notre Dame, The Rundown: September 12, 2024

+Your daily briefing on what's going on with Boston College athletics, including full TV listings.

 Eagles Results: